martinfrances107/gcode-nom/gcode2obj/README.md

 see [todo](TODO.md)

 ## Future work

-* As the gcode-nom library developes we could handle binary-gcode files.

 * I have only tested against gcode files that use absolute positioning.
 I must test will relative positioning.